Foroozani/ComputerVision/README.md

 3.2.0
 ```
+in case if it is not found, try `sudo apt-get install libopencv-devsudo`

 This is one of the most powerful to date algorithms for computer vision developed by [P. Viola and M. Joens](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.10.6807&rep=rep1&type=pdf)